Sonatine (1993 film): Plot

 Murakawa, a Tokyo-based yakuza enforcer, has grown tired of gangster life.
 He is sent by his boss to Okinawa, supposedly to mediate a dispute between their allies, the Nakamatsu and Anan clans.
 Murakawa openly suspects the assignment is an attempt to have him removed and even beats up one of his colleagues, Takahashi, but ends up going with his men.
 He finds that the dispute is insignificant; the group's temporary headquarters is bombed and his men are ambushed in a bar, leaving several of them dead.

-Fleeing to the seaside, the survivors take refuge in a remote beach house belonging to a brother of one of the Nakamatsu members and decide to wait for the trouble to blow over.
-Whilst spending time at the beach, the group engages in childish games and pranks and begin to enjoy themselves.
+Fleeing to the seaside, the survivors take refuge in a remote beach house belonging to the brother of one of the Nakamatsu members and decide to wait for the trouble to blow over.
+Whilst spending time at the beach, the group engages in childish games and pranks and begins to enjoy themselves.
 However, the games frequently have a violent undertone.
 When two of his men alternate shooting at a beer can on each other's head, Murakawa turns it into a game of Russian roulette.
 Putting the gun to his head, he pulls the trigger on the last chamber, which is only then revealed to be empty.

 Murakawa later dreams of the Russian roulette game, although in his dream, the revolver is loaded and he dies.
-When he wakes up, he walks down to the shore and witnesses a man attempt to rape a woman.
+When he wakes up, he walks down to the shore and witnesses a man attempting to rape a woman.
 Murakawa shoots the man, but to his companions he claims the woman shot him.
-She then joins Murakawa and the gang at the beach house and comes frequently to visit, spending time with Murakawa.
+She then joins Murakawa and the gang at the beach house and frequently visits, spending time with Murakawa.
 Later, an assassin, disguised as a fisherman, kills the boss of the Nakamatsu clan and one of Murakawa's men.
 Learning that Takahashi is arriving in Okinawa, Murakawa and two of his surviving men visit his hotel.

 Unable to find him at first, they unexpectedly run into Takahashi and the assassin in the elevator, which results in a shootout, killing the assassin and Murakawa's men.
 Murakawa learns from interrogating Takahashi that their boss had intended all along to partner with the Anan clan and had sent Murakawa on a suicide mission to take over his turf.
-He also learns that the boss will be meeting with the Anan that night in a hotel.
+He also learns that the boss will be meeting with the Anan that night in another hotel.
 Takahashi is killed and Murakawa sets off with the only survivor of the group, a member of the Nakamatsu clan, who helps him by rigging the electricity in the hotel to go off at a certain time.
 Murakawa tells the woman that he might come back.

 Later that night, Murakawa goes into the hotel and slaughters both clans with an assault rifle.
 The next morning, while the woman continues to wait for him, Murakawa is dropped off nearby.
 He gets into the woman's car alone and commits suicide by shooting himself in the head.

+A post-credits scene takes place one year later, briefly showing the now abandoned seaside where Murakawa and the group had sheltered.